sebv/node-wd-sync/README.md

 ## upgrade to V1

-The main changes are the folowing:
+The main changes are the following:

 ### CoffeeScript